d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperopt-intro.md

 trial-and-error fashion, in what amounts to a time-consuming and difficult part of machine learning workflows :cite:`hpo`.
 For example, consider training a ResNet :ref:`sec_resnet` on CIFAR-10, which requires more than 2 hours on an Amazon Elastic Cloud Compute (EC2) g4dn.xlarge instance.
-Even just trying ten hyperparameters configurations in sequence, this would already take us roughly one day.
+Even just trying ten hyperparameter configurations in sequence, this would already take us roughly one day.
 To make matters worse, hyperparameters are usually not directly transferable across architectures and datasets :cite:`feurer-arxiv22`,`wistuba-ml18`,`bardenet-icml13a`, and need to be re-optimized for every new task.
 Also, for most hyperparameters,